 Bravo to those of you in the throes of Whole30.
 It’s not easy!
 And if you aren’t doing Whole30, then chances are you know someone who is.
 The other day I asked Patrick what he wanted for dinner and he requested this Whole30 Pad Thai.
 We aren’t even doing Whole30 right now (not to rub it in your face).
-I’ve self-declared that this Pad Thai ties my mango chicken for favorite Whole30 dishes.
+I’ve self-declared that this dish ties my mango chicken for favorite Whole30 meals.
 It’s mouth-wateringly good.

 Do not for a second think that I am claiming this is remotely authentic.
 It’s just my creative take on a Whole30 Pad Thai.
 It doesn’t call for rice noodles, bean sprouts, fish sauce, or tamarind paste, all of which are part of an authentic Pad Thai.
 BUT it is delicious, and Whole30 approved.
 And if you remotely like peanut sauce, then you will go crazy for this sunflower butter sauce masquerading (quite well) as a flavorful peanut sauce.
 I’ve made it three times this week and I’m not tired of it in the least.